Help & FAQ

 If you would like to include a different person, you are welcome to @tag them, which will also send an automatic email notification to the person you @tag.
 In this way, you can bring multiple people into a discussion on a certain topic.
 You can also simply @tag people who might find a certain post interesting to draw their attention to it.
 To tag a person, type the @ symbol directly before the name of the person you want to add.
 Once you begin typing their name, you can select it from the drop-down menu that appears.

-If you are presenting at a collaboration team meeting, please click through this brief tutorial.
+If you are presenting at a collaboration team/community of practice meeting, please click through this brief tutorial.

 If you have additional questions, you can contact Liz Weinberg, web manager & community coordinator, at email@example.com.